 Franziska Nittinger is responsible to foster the development of key programms (LOIS) and target group specific activities to enhance Open Innovation in Science methods and principles (capacity & capability).
 Before joining the LBG OIS Center, Franziska headed the Development and Quality Management Unit at the Technische Universität Wien.
 She has a multidisciplinary background in evolutionary biology, science communication and public governence.

-Marion Poetz is Associate Professor of Innovation Management at the Department of Strategy and Innovation at Copenhagen Business School (CBS) and Scientific Director of the LBG OIS Center.
-She received her PhD from the Vienna University of Economics and Business and has been a visiting scholar at MIT Sloan School of Management, Bocconi University and ETH Zurich.
-Inspired by phenomena linked to open innovation, crowdsourcing and similar topics, her research is concerned with strategy, leadership, organizational learning and problem solving in new forms of innovation practices that are characterized by being more open, distributed, collaborative, and democratized than traditional models.
-Marion’s work has been published in leading international journals such as Management Science or the Journal of Product Innovation Management, featured in media such as Harvard Business Review or Inc. Magazine, and received numerous awards.
-Marion engages as a coordinator and teacher in different international master, PhD and executive teaching programs in the fields of entrepreneurship and innovation.
-She is the academic head of the new Graduate Diploma Program in Innovation Management at CBS and co-initiator of the Danish SME Crowdsourcing Lab.
+Marion Poetz is Associate Professor of Innovation Management at the Department of Strategy and Innovation (SI) at Copenhagen Business School (CBS) and Scientific Director of the LBG Open Innovation in Science Center (OIS Center).
+She gained her PhD from WU Vienna and has been a visiting scholar at MIT Sloan School of Management, Bocconi University and ETH Zurich.
+Inspired by phenomena linked to open innovation, crowdsourcing and similar topics, her research focuses on antecedents, processes, consequences and contingencies of open and collaborative research and innovation processes.
+As a principle investigator in several large-scale research projects, she currently manages research groups around these topics in Denmark and Austria.
+Marion’s work has been published in leading international journals such as Management Science or Harvard Business Review, featured in various media such as Forbes or Inc. Magazine and received numerous awards such as the 2019 Informs TIME Best Paper Award.
 Marion has been an academic advisor and consultant to organizations from various industries including national and international firms and policy-making institutions.
-She has been involved in developing the Open Innovation in Science (OIS) Initiative of the Ludwig Boltzmann Gesellschaft and acts as the academic director of the Lab for Open Innovation in Science (LOIS).
-Marion is affiliated with the Danish Research Unit for Industrial Dynamics (DRUID), the Academy of Management (AOM) and has been selected as a member of the Young Global Leaders (YGLs) of the World Economic Forum (WEF).
+She has co-founded several institutions such as the Danish Crowdsourcing Lab or the Institute for Innovation Capability Building and engages as director, coordinator and teacher in several educational programs in the fields of strategy and innovation.
+Marion has also been involved in developing the Open Innovation in Science (OIS) Initiative of the Ludwig Boltzmann Gesellschaft (LBG) and created the Lab for Open Innovation in Science (LOIS).
+She is affiliated with the Danish Research Unit for Industrial Dynamics (DRUID), the Academy of Management (AOM) and is a member of the Young Global Leaders (YGLs) of the World Economic Forum (WEF).